How to Choose the Best SSID for Your Wi-Fi

 What is an SSID?

-SSID stands for Service Set Identifier.
+SSID is short for Service Set Identifier.
 It is also known as the network name, and every wireless has one.
 Users must know or locate the SSID of a network in order to connect, usually in combination with a password.

 You can usually change the SSID using the settings for your router or other wireless access point.
-The network name cannot contain more than 32 characters, but otherwise there are very few limitations on what you can choose as your SSID.
+The network name cannot contain more than 32 characters, but other than that, there are very few limitations on what you can choose as your SSID.

 1. Make the SSID Recognizable